meshery/meshery/docs/pages/project/contributing/contributing-model-relationships.md

 1. To configure a relationship to be applied across models, ensure the `model` property for those relationships is set to `*`, to limit the relationships to a specific model, specify the correct `model`(case sensitive).
 1. To configure a relationship to be applied across all versions of a particular model, ensure the `version` property for those relationships is set to `*`, to limit the relationships to a specific version of a model, specify the correct model version.
 1. Specify `version` property as a regex to ensure relationships are applied to a subset of versions of a model.

+{% include alert.html title="Caution While Defining Relationships" type="warning" content="Relationships are not imported directly and they have to be packaged inside a model.
+Use caution when defining relationships that span models." %}

 ##### Actions